-We are dedicated to your development of the physical, intellectual and spiritual potential and aim to foster equality of opportunity for all and create an inclusive community for all students and staff in accordance with our mission and values of Inclusiveness, Generosity of Spirit, Respect and Excellence.
+We are dedicated to your development of the physical, intellectual and spiritual potential and aim to foster equality of opportunity for all, creating create an inclusive community for all students and staff in accordance with our mission and values of Inclusiveness, Generosity of Spirit, Respect and Excellence.

-However, as well as commitments for the University and the Students' Union, this also entails a commitment for yourself.
+However, in addition to the commitments from the University and the Students' Union, this also entails a commitment from yourself.
 This Charter sets out how we and the Students' Union will undertake this commitment but also what we expect from you.

 - Provide an environment which promotes equality, diversity and ethical behaviour in all aspects of student life;

 - Treat you with respect and in a professional manner.